yalo/yalo/README.md

 - 👋 Hi, I’m @yalo
 - 👀 I’m interested in DevSecOps
 - 🌱 I’m currently working at xMigrate
-- 💞️ I’m looking to collaborate on AI-Ops, Observability, CWPP and CSPM
+- 💞️ I’m looking to collaborate on Web 3, Blockchain, SSI, DID
 - 📫 How to reach me yalo.thomas@gmail.com

 <!---